-12) Boundary realignment 12.1) What are the current and proposed areas for each lot comprising the premises?
+12) Boundary realignment 12.1) What are the current a nd proposed areas for each lo t comprising the premises?
 Current lot Proposed lot Lot on plan description Area (m 2) Lot on plan description Area (m2) 12.2) What is the reason for the boundary realignment?

-13) What are the di (attach schedule if there v existing easements being changed and /or any proposed easement?
-Existing or proposed?
+13) What are the dimensions and nature of any existing easements being changed and/or any proposed easement? (attach schedule if there are more than two easements) Existing or proposed?
 Width (m) Length (m) Purpose of the easement? (e.g. pedestrian access) Identify the land/lot(s) benefitted by the easement